Attendance and Punctuality

 Services to Support Regular Attendance

 A number of support networks exist to support parents/carers to improve children’s attendance.
-If a parent/ carer is having difficulty maintaining high attendance for their child, in the first instance, they should come to school and speak to their child’s class teacher, a member of the Senior Leadership Team (SLT) – Mrs J McCallum, Miss Jordan, Mrs Sim or Mrs S Kelly.
+If a parent/ carer is having difficulty maintaining high attendance for their child, in the first instance, they should come to school and speak to their child’s class teacher, a member of the Senior Leadership Team (SLT) – Mrs J McCallum, Mrs Smith, Mrs Sim or Miss Owen.

 Our SLT will offer support to families and persistent absentees may involve other services as appropriate, including: